 About 99% of all animal species have become inexistent, since the beginning of the earth, all of this was dated about 60 million years ago.
 Due to the impact, humans have on animals and their habitat, animal species are rapidly growing.

-Animal species frequently develop similarities, which make two totally different animals species look alike.
+Animal species frequently develop similarities, which make two totally different animal species look alike.
 This theory through scientists totally off course, for it makes evolutionary tracing difficult and is known as convergence.

 Dolphins are classified as mammals, while sharks are fish, but both have a very similar appearance that often confuses people, although they are not closely related.